microsoft/playwright/docs/src/ci-intro-js.md

 ## GitHub Actions

-Tests will run on push or pull request on branches main or master.
+Tests will run on push or pull request on branches main/master.
 The [workflow](https://docs.github.com/en/actions/using-workflows/about-workflows) will install all dependencies, install Playwright and then run the tests.
 It will also create the HTML report.

 ```yaml
 name: Playwright Tests